Zozo62442/quizitch-the-hp-quiz/README.md

 ## Responsiveness Tests

 I launched the Quizitch Quiz website as early as possible in order to test its responsiveness.
-I used the DevTools from Firefox to confirm all of my changes.
+I used the DevTools from Firefox and Google Chrome to confirm all of my changes.
 To evaluate deployed versions, I used the external website [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker").
 To get a consistent view of various device breakpoints I used another external source:[Am I Responsive](https://ui.dev/amiresponsive "Am I responsive") website.

 Final Test Results: